 I decided to have the lighter grey contrast stitching for the buttonholes, in the thought that I’ll be able to wear conservative shirting and accessories and still have a dash of presence in the outfit.
 It ended up contrasting a lot more than I expected when laying some thread over the fabric swatch, and had I known the result would be this loud, I probably wouldn’t have done so.
 However, I’ll chalk that up as a lesson learned.

 I ordered a half lining, for extra breathability.
 This allows for me to wear it in warmer temperatures without overheating.
 The waistcoat was specified to have a plain coloured grey back rather than matching the lining, so that I can wear a patterned shirt with the suit and have the ability to remove the jacket without having two boldly clashing patterns across my back.

 You’ll notice a drastic difference in the shape of the trousers, as Milap revealed to me that he had actually re-cut them in order to achieve the drape that I desired.
 I’m quite happy with the result.
-They’re extremely comfortable to wear and hold a nice crease.
+They’re fairly comfortable to wear and hold a nice crease.

 I can never make up my mind whether I like my trousers to end kissing the top of the shoe, or with a break.
 I think in this case that ending the trouser just kissing the shoe was a good choice for versatility when it comes to wearing the suit as separates.

 A difference compared to the original trousers is notable in the side tab, which Milap has changed to a new pistol-shaped design for Knightsman.
 I quite like the shape and find it to be an aesthetically pleasing design detail.